Lotta Schelin

-Charlotta Eva Schelin (born 27 February 1984) is a Swedish former professional footballer who most recently played as a striker for FC Rosengård of the Damallsvenskan.
+Charlotta Eva Schelin (born 27 February 1984) is a Swedish former professional footballer who played as a forward.

 She made her debut for the Sweden national team in March 2004 and was appointed joint captain alongside Caroline Seger in October 2012.
-Schelin has represented her country in the 2005, 2009, 2013 and 2017 editions of the UEFA Women's Championship, as well as the 2007, 2011 and 2015 FIFA Women's World Cups.
+Schelin has represented her country in the 2005, 2009, 2013, and 2017 editions of the UEFA Women's Championship, as well as the 2007, 2011, and 2015 FIFA Women's World Cups.
 She also played at the Olympic football tournaments in 2004, 2008, 2012 and 2016.

-In October 2014 Schelin became Sweden's all-time record goalscorer by scoring her 73rd international goal in a friendly defeat by Germany.
+In October 2014, Schelin became Sweden's all time record goalscorer by scoring her 73rd international goal in a friendly defeat by Germany.

 Schelin began her senior club career with Kopparbergs/Göteborg FC (then known as Landvetter FC) in 2001.
-She developed into a prolific goalscorer in the Damallsvenskan then made a lucrative transfer to Olympique Lyon in 2008, rejecting a competing offer from the American Women's Professional Soccer league.
-During her eight-season stay at Lyon she won eight consecutive Division 1 Féminine titles, five Coupes de France Féminine, three UEFA Women's Champions Leagues and was the top goalscorer in the 2012–13 and 2014–15 Division 1 Féminine seasons.
+She developed into a prolific goalscorer in the Damallsvenskan then made a lucrative transfer to Lyon in 2008, rejecting a competing offer from the American Women's Professional Soccer league.
+During her eight-season stay at Lyon, she won eight consecutive Division 1 Féminine titles, five Coupes de France Féminine, three UEFA Women's Champions Leagues and was the top goalscorer in the 2012–13 and 2014–15 Division 1 Féminine seasons.
 In 2013, she became the first foreign UNFP Player of the Year.
-In 2016, she returned to Swedish football with FC Rosengård, departing Lyon as the French club's all-time record goalscorer with 225 goals in 225 appearances.
+In 2016, she returned to Swedish football with FC Rosengård, departing Lyon as the French club's all time record goalscorer with 225 goals in 225 appearances.
 She has been awarded Diamantbollen (the Diamond Ball), given to the Swedish player of the year, a record five times, including four consecutive times from 2011 to 2014.

 On 30 August 2018, she announced her retirement due to chronic head and neck pain resulting from an injury suffered while playing for FC Rosengård in 2017.

 Early life

 Although Schelin was born in Stockholm, her family moved away from the capital when she was two years old.
-With father Kjell and mother Nina, she grew up in Kållered outside Gothenburg and began to play football for Kållereds SK along with her older sister, Camilla.
+With her father Kjell and mother Nina, she grew up in Kållered outside Gothenburg and began to play football for Kållereds SK along with her older sister, Camilla.
 She has also played for Hällesåkers IF and Mölnlycke IF.
 Schelin was also adept at sports including table-tennis, track and field, and snowboarding before opting to focus on football full-time.
 As a teenager, she developed problems with her spine and was advised to stop playing the sport.
 Schelin went through intensive strength training and recovered by the time she turned 17.
 She credited her sister and former teammate Camilla and Tina Nordlund as important role models for her.